jessepav/libgdx-wiki-old/Home.md

 ![logo](https://libgdx.com/assets/images/logo.png)

-**Welcome to our Wiki, a place for comprehnsive documentation on the libGDX API and features.** This wiki is community driven, and can be edited by anyone.
+**Welcome to our Wiki, a place for comprehensive documentation on the libGDX API and features.** This wiki is community driven, and can be edited by anyone.
 If you find information out of date or want to add some more in-depth explanations, you are very welcome to do the necessary changes after having had a look at our [[Wiki Style Guide]].

 ## Getting Started
 #### If you want to get started coding with libGDX, head to the [Official documentation - here - ](https://libgdx.com/dev/setup/) to learn how to setup your environment and create/import your project.